President of the New South Wales Legislative Council: Impartiality

 The president has a casting vote (in the event of an equality of votes).
-Like the speaker, the typically president continues to attend party meetings (although incumbent president Matthew Mason-Cox has announced his intention not to attend), and at general elections stands as a party candidate.
-On the other hand, the president does not usually take part in debates in the Council and does not speak in public on party-political issues.
-The president is expected to conduct the business of the Council in an impartial and dignified manner.
+Like the Speaker, typically the President continues to attend party meetings and at general elections stands as a party candidate.
+On the other hand, the President does not usually take part in debates in the Council and does not speak in public on party-political issues.
+The President is expected to conduct the business of the Council in an impartial and dignified manner.

 Section 22I of the NSW Constitution states that "All questions arising in the Legislative Council shall be decided by a majority of the votes of the Members present other than the President or other Member presiding and when the votes are equal the President or other Member presiding shall have a casting vote."

 Role

 The president’s principal duty is to preside over the Council, although the president is assisted in this by the deputy president and a panel of acting deputy presidents, who usually preside during routine debates.
 The occupant of the chair must maintain order in the Council, uphold the Standing Orders (rules of procedure) and protect the rights of backbench councillors.
 The president, in conjunction with the speaker of the Legislative Assembly, also administers Parliament House, Sydney, with the assistance of administrative staff.

 Although the president does not have the same degree of disciplinary power as the speaker does, the Council is not as rowdy as most Australian legislative chambers, and thus his or her disciplinary powers are seldom exercised.